MwaiBanda/TinyDi/README.md

 #### Getting Dependencies

-Variables prefixed with the `@Inject` allow you retrive dependencies from them by declaring an explicity type variable
+Variables prefixed with the `@Inject` allow you retrieve dependencies from them by declaring an explicity type variable

 <b>@Inject</b>: